Nikita-DS02/Data-engineering-batch-pipeline/README.md

   /opt/spark/scripts/process_with_spark.py

-Verify Results in PostgreSQL:
+- **Verify Results in PostgreSQL:**
-Connect to the PostgreSQL container using psql and query the final table:
+Connect to the database using psql:

 docker exec -it data-engineering-batch-pipeline-postgres-1 psql -U postgres -d energy_db

-Inside the psql shell (prompt energy_db=#), run:
+- **Inside the psql shell (prompt energy_db=#), query the results table:**
+     ```bash
 SELECT * FROM quarterly_energy_data ORDER BY quarter;
 \q

-You should see the aggregated data listed per quarter.
+You should see the aggregated quarterly data.

+---

-✨ Reproducibility
+### ✨ Reproducibility & Version Control

-This project emphasizes reproducibility, a key data engineering principle:

-Infrastructure as Code (IaC): The docker-compose.yml file defines the entire multi-container environment, ensuring consistent setup across different machines.
+Infrastructure as Code (IaC): The docker-compose.yml file ensures a consistent and reproducible multi-container environment setup.

-Version Control: All source code, configuration files, and documentation are tracked using Git, enabling collaboration and history tracking.
+Version Control: Git is used to track all code, configuration, and documentation changes.
+The .gitignore file correctly excludes the large raw data file and system-specific files (.DS_Store, .zshrc), following best practices for repository management.